When did you unschool?

 Describe how you interacted with people much older or younger than you during your teen years.

 I have often found myself in groups of elderly people.
 In my teens and 20s, it just seemed that I shared a lot of the same interests as retirees.
-I love knitting, gardening, hiking.
-I worked odd jobs with and for adults, joined a knitting group where I was the youngest by a good 50 years, and I’ve always hung out with my neighbors and parents.
-I also started volunteering for my local Biopark (an aquarium, zoo, botanical garden, and fishing/boating pond) when I was 16.
+I loved knitting, gardening, and hiking.
+I worked odd jobs with and for adults and joined a knitting group where I was the youngest by a good 50 years.
+I’ve always hung out with my neighbors and my family which covers a wide breadth of ages.
+I also started volunteering for my local Biopark (an aquarium, zoo, botanical garden, and fishing/boating pond) when I was 16 which connected me to people every age under the sun.

 Did you receive a high school diploma or equivalent?